 Simply put, store atmosphere includes the physical characteristics of a retail store used to create an image to attract customers.
 It's also known as atmospherics for short.
-It is a direct contributor to the customer experience and the public's opinion of your brand, which are important elements of retail today.
+It is a direct contributor to the customer experience, which is important to developing your brand and how your brand is perceived.